-M. Bouchard, "Administrative Law in the Real World: A Canadian Perspective," unpublished paper presented to the New Zealand Legal Research Foundation Seminar on Judicial Review of Administrative Action, Auckland, February 1986.
-See, for example, Senator P, Walsh, Minister of Finance, in Australia, Senate, Commonwealth decade ahead.
+These concerns have led Government Ministers $^{ m 19}$, and the Leader of the Opposition 20 , in Australia to foreshadow the possible winding back or limitation of review mechanisms for the enforcement of information rights.
+This is sure to be an important issue in the decade ahead.
 It may be that corporations and others who are major users of such rights should pay a differential fee in recognition of the fact that they can pass such business expenses on to consumers using their products.
-It may also be that attention needs to be given to the more cost-effective way of delivering information: avoiding the cumbersome, expensive and dilatory machinery of courts and tribunals.
-But when the public costs are added up, so must the public benefits.
+It may also be that attention needs to be given to the more cost effective way of delivering information: avoiding the cumbersome, expensive and dilatory machinery of courts and tribunals.
+But when the public costs are added up, so must be the public benefits.
 And the relativities must be considered.
-They include the well known statistics that the cost of FOI in the United States is less than the upkeep of lawns on golf courses for overseas defence personnet.
-And as Dr. Relyea points out, against the cost of providing information that people want to know must be considered the cost of official government information services that nowadays pour out thinly disguised propaganda, repeated through media handouts, concerning what the government wants people to know.
-The former may be a healthy corrective, on occasion, to the latter.
+They include the well known statistic that the cost of FOI in the United States is less than the upkeep of lawns on golf courses for overseas defence personnel.
+And as Dr. Relyea points out, against the cost of providing information that people want to know must be considered the cost of official government information services that nowadays pour out thinly disguised propoganda, repeated through media handouts, concerning what the government wants people to know.
+The former may be a healthy corrective, on occasion to the latter.